Apr_2021_On_the_Banks-2.jpg

 Click to view larger image of Redbook blurb.

-AFLO story is featured in this April 2023 issue of Leesburg Lifestyle magazine, as is the incredible story of Max, Maya & Greg’s son, who has overcome many barriers to demonstrate his capabilities and intelligence.
+AFLO’s story is featured in this April 2023 issue of Leesburg Lifestyle magazine, as is the incredible story of Max, Maya & Greg’s son, who has overcome many barriers to demonstrate his capabilities and intelligence.

 Click here to read the entire article.

-Check out this beautiful video filmed during summer of 2022, created by the Community Foundation of Northern Virginia, one of our funders.
+Check out this beautiful video (left) filmed during summer of 2022, created by the Community Foundation of Northern Virginia, one of our funders.

-“John and I have spent the last 38 years working and volunteering in capacities that serve others—our nation, juvenile offend-ers, foster children, people living with mental illness, church youth groups, and scouting,” Katey says.
-“So this request was intriguing.”
 Empty nesters with grown children, they had land and a barn that John built.
 Katey was retired, and John was working from home.“Here we were with these great resources—time, space, land,” she says.
 They wanted to do something with those resources that was meaningful for others.
 “Our parents taught us that every per-son has value.
 Our religious faith taught us that every person has gifts to share.”

 Click here to read the entire article.

 Loudoun County - In addition to job training, AFLO also helps growers feel connected to a community of other people whose talents, abilities, and personalities are “kaleidoscopic.”
 AFLO makes room for everyone, as long as they are willing to get their hands dirty and work.
-Hard work certainly builds camaraderie.
-After planting, maintaining, harvesting, and packaging vegetables, our growers sit down to eat their lunches alongside friends.
-Then, at the end of the day, they may bring home vegetables they grew to eat with their family.

 Click here to read the entire article.